 We know that if both parents are working, your options are more limited, but there are still activities that you can do together.
 Consider “co-oping” with a couple of other working families and coordinating days off to do activities with the kids.

-If you live in an area where summertime temperatures make daytime outdoor activities more difficult, consider some of these great indoor activities.
-Being indoors can still mean that inexpensive summer activities are still fun.
+If you live in an area where daytime temperatures make daytime outdoor activities more difficult, consider some of these great indoor activities.
+Indoor activities can still be fun.

 1. Free Days at Museums